Sponsianus

 Sponsianus, also known in English as Sponsian, may have been a Roman usurper during the third century.
 His existence is implied by a series of coins bearing his name, ostensibly part of a hoard excavated in the eighteenth century.

 No corresponding figure named Sponsianus is mentioned in any ancient sources, and the coins are widely believed to be the work of modern forgers.
-A study of wear marks on the coins published in November 2022 concluded that the coins were authentic, supporting Sponsian's existence as a historical figure.
-However, the study's methodology and conclusions have been criticized by a number of scholars.
+However, a study of wear marks on the coins published in November 2022 concluded that the coins were authentic, supporting Sponsian's existence as a historical figure.
+The study's methodology and conclusions have been criticized by a number of scholars.

-If there were a historical Sponsianus, he might have been active during the Crisis of the Third Century, most likely in the province of Dacia.
-He could have proclaimed himself emperor in the 260s, after Dacia was cut off from the rest of the Empire during the reign of Gallienus.
-Another possibility is that he was active earlier, during the reign of Philip the Arab or his son, Philip II.
+Scholars who accept the historicity of Sponsianus date his activity to the Crisis of the Third Century, often locating him in the particularly unstable province of Dacia.
+More precise dating is a matter of controversy: some scholars have conjectured that he may have proclaimed himself emperor in the 260s, after Dacia was cut off from the rest of the Empire, or in the early 270s after it was formally abandoned by Aurelian.
+Others contend he may have been active earlier, during the reign of Philip the Arab or his son, Philip II.

 Discussion

+Physical description and provenance

-The sole evidence for the existence of Sponsianus is his name on a few double-aurei and a silver coin reportedly uncovered in a coin-hoard in Transylvania in 1713, and subsequently dispersed among several collections.
-One was kept in the Hunterian Museum at Glasgow University, which also held three other coins from the original hoard.
+The sole evidence for the existence of Sponsianus is his name on a few double-aurei reportedly uncovered in a coin-hoard in Transylvania in 1713, and subsequently dispersed among several collections.
+One was kept in the Hunterian Museum at Glasgow University, alongside three coins depicting other figures also claimed to have been from the hoard.
 Another entered the bequest of Baron Samuel von Brukenthal, a Habsburg governor of Transylvania.

-The hoard included other coins bearing the names of Philip the Arab and Gordian III, among others.
+The aurei are highly unusual for the period.
+Firstly, the obverse of the coin features unusual lettering and gives Sponsianus' name in the genitive case (instead of the usual nominative).
+Second, the reverse of the coin is a copy of a Republican denarius struck in 135 BC with an apparently corrupted inscription.
+The coins are also unusually heavy, and appear to have been cast, rather than produced using the more usual stamping process.

+Traditional numismatic analysis

-The traditional opinion of numismatists has been to regard the coins as non-authentic: In 1868, the French numismatist Henri Cohen dismissed them as "very poor quality modern forgeries".
-The problems with the aurei are twofold: firstly, the obverse of the coin is "barbaric and strange" according to the findings of the Roman Imperial Coinage (a British catalogue of Roman Imperial currency), and the reverse of the coin is a copy of a Republican denarius struck in 135 BC.
-The coins are also unusually heavy, appear to have been cast (instead of the more usual stamping process), and the inscriptions themselves do not follow the conventions of the time.
-However, according to the ancient numismatist Wayne Sayles, as the usurpers and emperors of the time were often ephemeral, the lack of further coins and the unusual qualities of those that are extant should not be seen as evidence that Sponsianus did not actually exist.
+The traditional consensus among numismatists has been to regard the coins as modern forgeries.
+As early as 1828, Eckhel noted the strangeness of the coins and concluded against the historicity of Sponsianus.
+In 1868, the French numismatist Henri Cohen dismissed them as "very poor quality modern forgeries," and Rudolf Münsterberg's 1923 analysis, concluding that the coins were modern forgeries, is considered definitive by many numismatists.
+More recently, the coins were described as "strange and barbaric" in Roman Imperial Coinage, a British catalogue of Roman Imperial currency, and some numismatists have objected to their inclusion in the catalogue altogether.
+Other scholars concur with the RIC, and classify the coins as third-century imitations of Roman coinage, while still others contend that the coins can be ascribed to a historical usurper Sponsianus.
+In general, ancient historians have been more willing to accept the historicity of Sponsianus and the authenticity of the coins.